ColinWu0403/LLaMA-2-hf-Chatbot/README.md

-# LLM Chatbot from LLaMA-2 model fine-tuned with PDF data
+# LLM Chatbot from LLaMA-2 model fine-tuned using medical data with RAG

-This project utilizes HuggingFace's pretrained LLM `meta-llama/Llama-2-7b-chat-hf`, fine-tuned with PDF data, to generate accurate responses to queries.
+This project utilizes HuggingFace's pretrained Large Language Model `meta-llama/Llama-2-7b-chat-hf`, fine-tuned with medical research papers in the form of PDFs, to generate accurate responses to queries.

+This is possible using Retrieval Augmented Generation (RAG), where all the papers are read and stored in a Vector Index.
+Then the embedding model can find the closest matching section of a paper to be used as "context" for a prompt, resulting in more accurate responses.

 _save_model.py_ will create and save the model locally.
 The code for the model was edited from this article: [ Build LLM Chatbot With PDF Documents](https://www.linkedin.com/pulse/build-llm-chatbot-pdf-documents-peng-wang-bq5fc/).
 I ran the model on Google Collab using L4 GPU.
 The Jupyter Notebook can be accessed here: [Google Collab Notebook](https://colab.research.google.com/drive/1ittu4zTPqlZF0MFNlG_86_z_DN2kyZ9G?usp=sharing).